 UKCAT – UK Clinical Aptitude Test

-It does NOT have any science or curriculum content, so in theory, it cannot be revised for, although it is possible to practise questions to become familiar with the format.
+It does NOT have any science or curriculum content.
+So in theory it cannot be revised for, although it is possible to practise questions in order to become familiar with the format.

 Most medical schools require you to sit the UKCAT.
-You must register for the test on-line between May 1st and September 25th and it can be taken at an external centre between 7th July and 9th October.
-It costs £75 and lasts for 2 hours (this increases if you take it late).
+You must register for the test online between May and September and it can be taken at an external centre between July and October.
+It costs £65–100 depending on when and where you sit the exam; its lasts for two hours.

-There are around 150 test centres around the UK (the closest to Ashbourne is at London Bridge, Southwark).
-You get the results 1-2 months after you have taken the exam.
-UKCAT is entirely computer based and is not based on factual knowledge.
+Ashbourne is a UKCAT centre – (there are around 150 test centres in the UK) – so you can take the test at the college.
+You get the results one–two months after you have taken the exam.
+UKCAT is entirely computer based and is does not test factual knowledge.

 Remember that multiple-choice questions aim to give you the right answer plus several other answers that are almost correct but not quite.
 These are not trick questions but they require you to read all the options carefully.
-The paper is positively marked so put an answer for each question (don’t leave any gaps).
-If you don’t know the answer then eliminate any that are obviously wrong and then make a best guess.
+The paper is positively marked so put an answer for each question (do not leave any gaps).
+If you do not know the answer then eliminate any that are obviously wrong and then make a best guess.
 Pacing yourself is very important – note the time for each test and the number of questions.

-There are practice questions available on the UKCAT website (www.ukcat.ac.uk).
+There are practice questions available on the UKCAT website.
 This site is worth visiting to get an idea of the layout of the test, as it is computer based at the test centre.

-If you have looked at the UKCAT specific questions on the website and in the book, there are a few other places which have tests you can practice which are quite similar.
-Many companies use aptitude tests in their recruitment processes that include verbal and quantitative reasoning tests similar to those in the UKCAT.
+In addition to UKCAT-specific test questions available online and in books, you can also try other aptitude tests used in commercial recruitment processes that include verbal and quantitative reasoning tests similar to those in the UKCAT.
 There are also some places that use similar questionnaires to the non-cognitive analysis subtest, such as the Government’s Civil Service recruitment scheme.

 BMAT – Biomedical Admissions Test

 Ashbourne is a registered test centre for the BMAT.
 You receive the results by the start of December.
-The Universities which require you to take the BMAT test are Cambridge, Imperial, Oxford, the Royal Vet College and University College London.
+The universities that require you to take the BMAT test are Cambridge, Imperial, Oxford, the Royal Veterinary College and University College London.

-Everything you need to prepare for the BMAT is on the website: http://www.admissionstests.cambridgeassessment.org.uk/adt/bmat/about.
+Everything you need to prepare for the BMAT is on the website.

-There is also a book which you can use to help you get ready for the test: Preparing for the BMAT – John Butterworth & Dr. Geoff Thwaites, Cambridge Assessment ISBN: 9780-435280130.
+There are also books you can use to help you get ready for the test, for example Preparing for the BMAT, John Butterworth & Dr. Geoff Thwaites, Cambridge Assessment, ISBN: 9780-435280130.

-- Critical Thinking: An introduction (Cambridge University Press) A. Fisher
+- Critical Thinking: An Introduction (Cambridge University Press) by A. Fisher

-- Critical Thinking for Students (How to Books 2000) R. van den Brink-Budgen
+- Critical Thinking for Students by R. van den Brink-Budgen

-- New Directions: Reading, Writing and Critical Thinking (Cambridge University Press) P. Gardner.
+- New Directions: Reading, Writing and Critical Thinking (Cambridge University Press) by P. Gardner.

 The structure varies from one medical school to another.
 One person or a panel of interviewers may interview you, and it may last 10 minutes or an hour.
 You may also have more than one interview.

-Mike Kirby and John Wilson are now on the interview panel at UCL Medical School and can provide practice interviews and invaluable advice on the format and kind of questions asked…
+Amy Harper-Tarr, Head of Ashbourne’s Medical School Programme and Faculty Head for Natural Sciences, is currently on the interview panel at UCL Medical School and can provide practice interviews and invaluable advice on the format and kind of questions asked.

 Interviews are not designed as a form of torture!
 Interviews are a useful tool to determine if you are capable of making quick and rational decisions that you can explain clearly under pressure.
 They test your communication skills, enthusiasm and motivation.
 You should be able to demonstrate that you have thought a lot about medicine and the issues surrounding it.